 - How has globalization impacted determinants of health?

-- Compare and contract public health problems and responses in different countries.
+- Compare and contrast public health problems and responses in different countries.

-3. Complete the attached assessment questionnaire.
-(COMING SOON)
+3. Complete the global reflection assessment questionnaire.
+Download here.

-For students going abroad in research capacity: (COMING SOON)
+For students going abroad in an independent research capacity: